Crucifixion of Saint Peter (Caravaggio)

-The Crucifixion of Saint Peter (Italian: Crocifissione di san Pietro) is a work by Michelangelo Merisi da Caravaggio, painted in 1601 for the Cerasi Chapel of Santa Maria del Popolo in Rome.
+The Crucifixion of Saint Peter (Italian: Crocifissione di san Pietro) is a painting by the Italian Baroque master Michelangelo Merisi da Caravaggio, painted in 1601 for the Cerasi Chapel of Santa Maria del Popolo in Rome.
 Across the chapel is a second Caravaggio work depicting the Conversion of Saint Paul on the Road to Damascus (1601).
 On the altar between the two is the Assumption of the Virgin Mary by Annibale Carracci.

 History

 The two lateral paintings were commissioned in September 1600 by Monsignor Tiberio Cerasi, Treasurer-General to Pope Clement VIII, who purchased the chapel from the Augustinian friars on 8 July 1600 and commissioned Carlo Maderno to rebuild the small edifice in Baroque style.
 The contract for the altarpiece with Carracci has not been preserved but it is generally assumed that the document had been signed somewhat earlier, and Caravaggio had to take into consideration the other artist's work and the overall iconographic programme of the chapel.
 Cerasi nourished a deep devotion towards Saint Peter and Paul, and invoked them in his will.
 Together the two saints represented the foundation of the Catholic Church, and they were called the Princes of the Apostles.
 Both had a strong connection to the city of Rome and the papacy.
 Caravaggio's paintings were thus intended to express Cerasi's attachment to the Church of Rome and his closeness to papal power.
 Their position in the chapel was important but the devotional focus was still on the Assumption of the Virgin Mary on the altar in the middle.
 The juxtaposition of the two scenes had a well-known precedent in the frescos of the Capella Paolina at the Apostolic Palace (1542–1549) but the paintings of Caravaggio were starkly different from the crowded Mannerist scenes of Michelangelo.

 Although much has been said about the supposed rivalry between Carracci and Caravaggio, there is no historical evidence about any serious tensions.
 Both were successful and sought-after artists in Rome.
 Caravaggio gained the Cerasi commission right after his celebrated works in the Contarelli Chapel had been finished, and Carracci was busy creating his great fresco cycle in the Palazzo Farnese.
 In these circumstances there was little reason for them to regard each other as business rivals, states Denis Mahon.